alphayama/docname_verifier/README.md

 3. At a time, only 3 entries are shown.
 The documents are divided into batches each containing 3 files
 4. Changes are saved after user moves on to next batch
 5. The files are renamed and moved to a new folder.
 Localized images are also saved.
+6. A .csv file is generated which contains the original and final names.

 ## Requirements
 - Python 3